-There has been a great deal of work on extracting symbolic representations from trained networks [Casey96, Frasconi95, Giles92a, Omlin96b, Pollack91, Shavlik94, Tickle].
-The interest here is can we extract from the trained NNPDA a useful representation of what the NNPDA has learned.
 After training with examples of a context free grammar, the NNPDA in general could recognize correctly the training set up to a certain length of strings.
-But, because of the analog nature of NNPDA, the recognition results are not "correct" in a symbolic sense.
+But, because of the analog nature of NNPDA, the recognition results are not "correct" in the discrete sense.
 The final state output are analog values between 0 and 1, which are usually reduced to the binary values of 0 and 1 by a threshold of 0.5.
 But, analog errors from intermediate states still exist and could accumulate as the input strings become longer.
-To extract from the trained NNP-DA a PDA which represents the underlying CFG, we devise a quantization procedure that converts an analog NNPDA to a discrete PDA.
+To extract from the trained NNPDA a PDA which represents the underlying CFG, we devise a quantization procedure that converts an analog NNPDA to a discrete PDA.
 To simplify the state structure of the extracted discrete PDA, a minimization procedure for the PDA must be devised.

 The quantization can be performed as follows.
-First, the action neuron(s) is quantized into three discrete values: -1, 0 and 1 according to the rule where the threshold A\ was chosen to be 0.5 for most of our numerical simulations (However, our experience indicates that the quantization results do not seem sensitive to the selection of A\ values and other values besides 0.5 could be used).
+First, the action neuron(s) is quantized into three discrete values: -1, 0 and 1 according to the rule where the threshold $A^$ was chosen to be 0.5 for most of our numerical simulations (However, our experience indicates that the quantization results do not seem sensitive to the selection of $A^$ values and other values besides 0.5 could be used).
 In this way the continuous stack will behave like a discrete stack and generate the discrete actions: push, no-op and pop actions.
 Next we perform a cluster analysis of the internal states.
 All input strings that have been recognized correctly are fed into the trained NNPDA and a set of analog internal states is generated.
-This set is divided into several clusters using a standardK-mean clustering algorithm [Duda73].
+This set is divided into several clusters using a standard K-mean clustering algorithm [Duda73].
 The number of clusters K is determined by minimizing the averaged distance from each state to its cluster center (in case the clusters are not well separated more training with these strings may be needed).
 After the cluster analysis store the cluster centers as the representative points of quantized internal states, then a PDA with discrete states is created and the number of states is equal to the number of clusters.
 During further testing, each analog internal state is quantized to its nearest cluster representative points and the discrete transition rules can be extracted.
 Now construct a transition diagram and this is the extracted PDA.
-It should be noted that other extraction methods have been demonstrated [Das94, Tino95].